keeping up with the instagirls

 Meet some of the women who are standing up for diversity and challenging the industry's perceptions of beauty.

-She's the aristocrat-cum-model-cum-distant-cousin-of-Lady-Diana whose haute-androgynous style and technophobia make her one all her own.
+She was the model whose haute-androgynous style made her one all on her own.

 how do we ensure fashion’s diversity drive doesn’t just fetishise the new wave of models?